Eurotimmy/unraid-templates/Odoo17/README.md

-**Important notes for using Odoo17 on an Unraid server via the CA installation**
+**Notes for using Odoo17 on an Unraid server via the CA installation**

 Installing the Odoo container in Unraid...
 I didn't need to adjust anything from the defaults in the template.
 Installing PostgreSQL was also straight-forward and you'll only need to note down the settings you select here to transpose into the 'odoo.conf' file (detailed below).